ayonli/jsext/README.md

 ): Promise<[E | null, R]>;
 ```

-Invokes a regular function or an async function and renders its result in a `[err, val]` tuple.
+Invokes a regular function or an async function and renders its result in an `[err, res]` tuple.

 **Example**